austral/austral.github.io/spec/rationale-error-handling.md

 For example, in the context of a webserver, we would _not_ want to restart failed server threads.
-Since cleanup code is not executed on thread termination, a long runnning process which restarts failing threads will eventually run out of memory or file handles or other resources.
+Since cleanup code is not executed on thread termination, a long running process which restarts failing threads will eventually run out of memory or file handles or other resources.

 An attacker that knows the server does this could execute a denial of service attack by forcing a previously undetected contract violation.